 Figure Out Best Pricing On Staples

 Your staples are things that you purchase almost every shopping trip.
-They are also perishables, not your boxed and canned goods.
-Things like milk, coffee creamer, fresh fruits or veggies that you purchase weekly.
+This includes your perishables like fresh goods and dairy as well as your boxed and canned goods.

 You want to figure out which local grocery store carries these at the best price.
 This grocery store will most likely turn into your main grocery store.
 You will watch this grocery store sale pages like a hawk.
 You will also pay attention to regularly bought items and their pricing throughout the month.

 Products will likely go on sale one week every 30 to 90 days.
 So figure out what the pricing cycle is on your most bought products.